Chart Color Schemes

 Population growth drivers in Punchbowl are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of Punchbowl (Canterbury-Bankstown - NSW) is around 22,884.
-This figure reflects an increase of 1,500 people since the 2021 Census, which recorded a population of 21,384.
-The change was inferred from AreaSearch's estimation of the resident population at 22,211 following examination of ABS' latest ERP data release in June 2024 and an additional 117 validated new addresses since the Census date.
-This results in a density ratio of 5,297 persons per square kilometer, placing Punchbowl within the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.0% growth since census is close to the SA4 region's 7.6%, indicating competitive growth fundamentals.
+As of February 2026, the estimated population of Punchbowl (Canterbury-Bankstown - NSW) is around 22,884.
+This reflects an increase of 1,500 people since the 2021 Census, which reported a population of 21,384.
+The change was inferred from AreaSearch's estimate of 22,211 residents following examination of ABS ERP data released in June 2024 and an additional 117 validated new addresses since the Census date.
+This results in a density ratio of 5,297 persons per square kilometer, placing Punchbowl in the top 10% of national locations assessed by AreaSearch.
+The suburb's 7.0% growth since census is within 0.6 percentage points of the SA4 region (7.6%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-Based on these aggregations, Punchbowl is expected to increase by 6.2% in total over the years 2032 to 2041, reaching an estimated population of 2041 at around 25,976 persons.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Punchbowl's population is expected to increase by 2,096 persons to 2041, reflecting an overall increase of 6.2% over the 17-year period.

 Frequently Asked Questions - Population